 1. SPDR S&P 500 ETF Trust

-Formed in 1993, SPDR S&P 500 ETF Trust is the oldest ETF in the United States — and perhaps the best-recognized.
+Formed in 1993, SPDR S&P 500 ETF Trust (SPY) is the oldest ETF in the United States — and perhaps the most stable.
 It generally displays the highest asset under management rankings and the most significant trading volume.

 5. Vanguard FTSE Emerging Markets ETF